Iraqi parliament votes to expel US troops — awaits government approval | DW | 05.01.2020

-The Iraqi parliament has voted to ask the government to end the agreement to host US troops in Iraq.
-The move would essentially oust US troops from Iraq.
+The Iraqi parliament has voted for a resolution to ask the government to end the agreement to host US troops in Iraq.
+The move would essentially oust US troops and all other foreign troops from Iraq.

 The Iraqi parliament voted on Sunday to remove US troops from Iraq.